ASLA

 Proven Track Record

-Beckwith Law has a proven track record for winning tough drug cases in Federal and local Washington State courts that include Tacoma, Seattle, Puyallup, Bellevue, and Olympia, WA.
+Beckwith Law has a proven track record for winning tough drug cases in Federal and local Washington State courts that include Tacoma, Seattle, Puyallup, Bellevue, Everett, & Olympia.
 We win many cases by arguing that evidence should be suppressed, based on law enforcement's abuse of search and seizure laws.

 Even a small technical issue can result in a case settlement that avoids a felony conviction and the resulting harsh penalties.
-Our experience as drug crime lawyers in King, Pierce, and Thurston County will create an important advantage in your case.
+Our experience as drug crime lawyers in King, Pierce, Snohomish, Kitsap, & Thurston County will create an important advantage in your case.
 Call us today for a free and confidential consultation.